 My father kept a small flashlight on his nightstand so he could find his way to the bathroom in the dark, but what if that isn’t an option?
 Or what if the battery in the flashlight died?

 Or what if the senior in question has dementia or Alzheimer’s and won’t remember to use a flashlight in the first place?

-So, when we saw glow in the dark tape, we were hoping it could solve some of these issues.
+So, when we saw this photoluminescent tape that glows in the dark, we were hoping it could solve some of these issues.

 Does it?
 Sort of…

-We purchased GLOW tape from Purple Octopus (click here to see this product online) because it offered an extended glow time of up to 12 hours.
+We purchased GLOW tape from Purple Octopus (click here to see this product online) because it offered a long glow life of up to 12 hours.

 Also, we liked that it was waterproof for use in the bathroom or in the kitchen near the sink.

 It has an adhesive backing – you just cut the size you want to use, peel off the backing, and stick it where you want it.
 It is advertised as being removable, but I didn’t test that.

 Instead, I used a couple of small pieces of double side tape to put it up because I wasn’t sure if sticking the entire piece to the wall would pull off the paint when I removed it.